mrft/itr8/README.md

 * IxJS I found too cumbersome (the docs were not clear enough for me), and I didn't see how to write my own operators (as opposed to RxJS that explains how to do that very well in the docs)
 * iter-tools: same here, how to write your own operators?
 * HighlandJS is stream based, which makes it NodeJS only (at least without browserify).
 Also, streams are kind of cumbersome, and the sync and async iterator protocols are dead simple and part of the standard.
+* js-iterator: 'dot-chaining' has the disadvantage that you cannot simply add your own operators and I hate this 'you-can-only-do-what-already-exists-in-the library' situation.

 So, while all these libraries have their merit, none of them convered my needs well enough, so at a certain point things became clear enough in my head to write my own library.